apeterson5813/meter-reading/README.md

 The actual collection uses the following tools:

 * [K-roy](https://blog.kroy.io/monitoring-home-power-consumption-for-less-than-25/)
-This project was inspired by this blog post and follows many of the steps outlined here.
+This project was inspired by this blog post and follows many of the steps outlined there.
 * [rtlamr](https://github.com/bemasher/rtlamr)
 The signal analysis is handled by this software.